startverywell/change-timezone/README.md

 Time Zone converter is a Chrome extension that converts time to a time zone of the user's choice.
 Specifically it automatically converts any times of: YYYY-MM-DD HH:MM:SS [Time Zone Abbreviation] format to the user's default.
 It also has a manual converter if the page hasn't automatically converted (can also convert Unix time).

-The target element on a page is a table data cell (`'td'`) and format of: `YYYY-MM-DD HH:MM:SS` or Unix Time, however this should be somewhat easily extended for other formats and target elements on specific pages see [Production](##production) for more information
+The target element on a page is a table data cell (`'td'`) and format of: `YYYY-MM-DD HH:MM:SS` or Unix Time, however this should be somewhat easily extended for other formats and target elements on specific pages.
+See [Production](##production) for more information

 ## Goals